Skip to content

 // On this page

 Most AI earnings content stops at extraction.
-The numbers, the headlines, the ratios — every general-purpose model handles that adequately, and the comparison piece on the best AI tools for earnings analysis sorts out which one to use.
+The numbers, the headlines, the ratios, every general-purpose model handles that adequately.
+The comparison piece on the best AI tools for earnings analysis sorts out which one to use.
 These five AI prompts for earnings call analysis cover the harder half: language, not data.
+They all run after the release.
+If you want the prompt that runs the morning before, to pre-commit your sell, add, and hold triggers before management speaks, that’s the pre-trade prompt.

 The harder half is reading the language.
-Not what management said — every transcript service summarises that.
+Not what management said, every transcript service summarises that.
 What they committed to, what they hedged, what they conspicuously didn’t address, and how their framing has drifted since last quarter.
-I held META into the Q1 2026 print.
+This is the language layer of an AI quality of earnings review: accrual quality and free-cash-flow gap are the accounting side; what management didn’t quantify is the disclosure side, and that’s what these prompts get at.
+I held META into the Q1 2026 release.
 Revenue came in at $56.3bn, up 33% year on year.
 The headline was strong.
-The capex guidance was $125–145bn for the full year, given without a payback timeline.
+Capital spending guidance, the money going into data centres and chips, was $125–145bn for the full year, given without a payback timeline.
 The stock fell roughly 8% in the session that followed.

 The numbers weren't the problem; the omission was.